Congratulations on your acceptance to Lindenwood University!

 Getting to campus from Lambert St. Louis Airport:

 If you are arriving during Orientation Week, please check the Airport Pick-Up information regarding Lindenwood transportation.
-You will need to provide your flight information so we can help arrange appropriate transportation.
+You will need send your flight information to InternationalServices@lindenwood.edu so we plan to pick you up.

 If you are arrive after the scheduled pick-up day, the University does not offer transportation from the airport in St. Louis to the Campus.
 In order to make it to campus, you will need to take a taxi.
 Tell the taxi driver to take you to Lindenwood University.
 It will cost you around $30.00 USD and only take about 15 minutes.
 When you arrive on campus, be sure to check in with the International Student Center.
-If it is after hours, please check in with the security department.
-They will take you to a room for the night.
-You will check in the next day.
+If it is after hours, please check in with the Office of Public Safety.
+They will take you to a room for the night and you will check in the next day.

 What the University provides:

-The university will provide you with a room, bed, desk, closet, bedding, pillow, towels and access to bathroom facilities.
+The university will provide you with a room, bed, desk, closet, and access to bathroom facilities.

 What to Bring: